•The secret to cool bodies and glazes is a lot of testing.

 There is a need to discuss water in ceramic production as it related to a number of natural phenomena and production processes:

 Plasticity: Clays are plastic because water glues and lubricates the particles.
 The micro-dynamics of this are complex.

 Rheology: Suspensions (solids:water systems) e...

 Refers to the period in firing where the last of the mechanical water in body and glaze are being released.
 Firing can normally proceed quickly after this water has been ejected (up to 750C/hour is common in industry).
 Typically firings are taken to the boiling point (or slightly beyond) and held th...

 Glaze blisters are a surface defect in fired ceramic glazes.
 They have caused every potter and company grief at one time or another.
-The problem is often erratic in nature and counter intuitive measures may be needed to resolve it (we have a page in the trouble-shooting section dedicated to this def...
+The problem can be erratic.
+The blisters trace their origins to the generation of gases as particles in the body and glaze itself decompose during firing (loosing H2O,...